 Cookies are small pieces of data stored on the client-side (browser) that are sent to and from the server with each HTTP request.

-• They are commonly used to store user preferences, session identifiers, and tracking information.
+Thank you for reading this post, don't forget to subscribe!• They are commonly used to store user preferences, session identifiers, and tracking information.

 Advantages of Using Cookies:-